-Yes, you can freeze Nasi Goreng, but not the omelette part.
+Yes, you can freeze Nasi Goreng, but not the omelet part.
 Simply cool it fully, portion it out into air-tight containers, and freeze for up to three months.

 Freezing Nasi Goreng allows you to store leftovers or prepare meals in advance for future consumption.
 Nasi Goreng is a popular Indonesian fried rice dish made with cooked rice, vegetables, meat, or seafood, and various seasonings like soy sauce, shrimp paste, and kecap manis.